How to decide what internet speed you need

 Most cable and telephone companies offer broadband (short for broad bandwidth) internet service.
 This is among the fastest internet options out there, since it relies on several data channels to transmit information.
 DSL, fiber, wireless, satellite and cable connections can be all be broadband.

 Digital subscriber line (DSL) is wired internet that transmits data over traditional copper telephone lines that are already installed in homes or offices.
 Unlike dial-up, DSL users can still use their landline while they’re connected to the internet.
 Common in both businesses and homes, broadband DSL transmission speeds can go as high as millions of Mbps.
-(But not all DSL connections are broadband.)
+(Note: Not all DSL connections are broadband.)

 Cable internet transmits service through cable TV lines (usually given to you by your service provider).
 You’ll need a cable modem to pick up the internet signal, which you can buy on your own or rent from your service provider.

 Fiber internet service wins for having the fastest speeds available.
-Internet is transmitted over fiber-optic lines, with download speeds as fast as 1 gigabyte per second.
+The internet is transmitted over fiber-optic lines, with download speeds as fast as 1 gigabyte per second.
 It’s expensive to install fiber-optic cables, which is why most cities aren’t equipped for it yet.

 If you live in a remote area that doesn’t have access to broadband internet, you might have to settle for dial-up connection.
 In fact, three percent of Americans (roughly 2.1 million people) rely on dial-up service through AOL, which was acquired by Verizon in 2015.